asimwe1/rust_chatapp/site/guide/5-responses.md

 ### Errors

-Responders may fail; they need not _always_ generate a response.
-Instead, they can return an `Err` with a given status code.
-When this happens, Rocket forwards the request to the [error catcher](../requests/#error-catchers) for the given status code.
+Responders may fail instead of generating a response by returning an `Err` with a status code.
+When this happens, Rocket forwards the request to the [error catcher](../requests/#error-catchers) for that status code.

 If an error catcher has been registered for the given status code, Rocket will invoke it.
 The catcher creates and returns a response to the client.
 If no error